Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 ✔️ Safety Practices

-Bowfishing is about safety first, for yourself and for those near you.
-Taking proper precautions will minimize the risk of accidents and ensure an accident-free outing.
+Bowfishing is about safety first, for yourself and those around you.
+Proper precautions will minimize the risk of accidents and ensure an accident-free outing.

 -

 Protective Gear: Always wear gloves and armguards to protect against blisters, burns, and string slap injuries.
-However, padded gloves that combine adequate protection with sufficient flexibility should be searched for.
+However, padded gloves with adequate protection and flexibility should be searched for.

 -

-Clear Shooting Line: Before shooting, make sure you do not shoot where someone can be within your line of fire.
+Clear Shooting Line: Before shooting, do not shoot where someone can be within your line of fire.
 It’s also important to always announce your shot to others on the boat or nearby.

 -

-Equipment Check: Before every trip, inspect your gear for wear or damage.
+Equipment Check: Inspect your gear for wear or damage before every trip.
 Check strings, cracks in arrows, and reel functionality for fraying.

 -